Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 Hopefully, the Redbirds can snap their five-year playoff dry spell as you enjoy wagering on the games.
 There’s no better way to get closer to the gridiron than making a responsible bet.

 Watt a time to be alive: The arrival of JJ Watt already has Cards fans hyped up, and the menacing pass rusher is joining the team just in time for legal sports betting.
-With Kyler Murray and DeAndre Hopkins on offense, the Cardinals should be an exciting team to bet on in 2021.
+With Kyler Murray and DeAndre Hopkins on offense, the Cardinals should be an exciting team to bet on for the foreseeable future.

 With the launch of sports betting going down just before the start of the NFL season, Cardinals fans should be ready with a sportsbook of choice.
 If you’re looking to get in on the action all season long, be prepared with a welcome offer to make the most of your first bet in Arizona.